MartinDo24/Track-High-Scrap-Rates-Across-Area-Manufacturing-Power-BI-/README.md

 ### 📖 What is this project about?

+Which products have the highest defect rate?
+Which areas incur the most loss?
+Which suppliers are underperforming?

-✅Addresses scrap issues by identifying key locations and causes of waste
+✅Addresses scrap issues for E-commerce company by identifying key locations and causes of waste

 ✅Reduces unsafe inventory risks through safety management and data analysis

 ✅Improves production efficiency by suggesting tools and processes to optimize quality

+✅Find out areas have most scrap rate

 ### 👤 Who is this project for?